 Want to drive the Mobile Eye Exam vehicle?
 Click on this link to download the District 29-O Newsletter (PDF format) and print out page 8 for the Driver Questionnaire.
 Form

-FLAG DAY Once a year, the Clarksburg Lions visits the first grade classes at Nutter Fort Elementary School and St. Mary's School.
+Once a year, the Clarksburg Lions visits the first grade classes at Nutter Fort Elementary School and St. Mary's School.
 Lions explain to the young people about the American flag, what the symbols represent, and how important we pay respect to the flag.
 We also give each student their very own American flag and a flyer explaining the flag for them to share the information with their families.

 FOOD BANK COLLECTIONS